Opiate: Complications and side effects

-Less common side effects include: delayed gastric emptying, hyperalgesia, immunologic and hormonal dysfunction, muscle rigidity, and myoclonus.
+Less common side effects include: delayed gastric emptying, hyperalgesia, immunologic and hormonal dysfunction (hypogonadism is often seen in men taking chronic opioids, but is not always clinically evident), muscle rigidity, and myoclonus.

 Opiate use for pain is widely accepted in the healthcare system.
-However, long-term treatment for chronic pain is highly controversial as there is a high risk of addiction associated with its use leading to abuse and diversion to others even when taken properly.
+Long-term treatment for chronic pain is controversial as there is a high risk of addiction associated with its use leading to abuse and diversion to others even when taken properly.
 Those addicted to opiates will prioritize acquiring these drugs over other activities in their lives, negatively impacting their professional and personal relationships.
+Moreover, there are not many well-designed studies evaluating the overall safety and efficacy.
+Many small studies using small doses, often half the recommended dose, have not shown much effect, but these cannot be relied upon to give much information on the more common practice of step-wise therapy and slow dose escalation.

-Chronic opioid use can lead to tolerance.
-This often causes the patient to need higher and/or more frequent doses of the drug to get the desired effects.
+Chronic opioid use predictably leads to tolerance, and may do so fairly quickly, in days to weeks.
+This occurs even with what are considered modest doses, e.g. ≥25mg oxycodone a day.
+This may result in the patient to need higher and/or more frequent doses of the drug to get euphoric effects, although it may not be a factor in analgesic effects as tolerance to a dose of opioid does not seem related to loss of efficacy.
+Tolerance is associated with upregulation of μ-receptors, and possibly others.

 Concentration-dependence adverse effects may vary based on the user's genetic polymorphisms which can alter drug metabolism.
-Cytochrome P450 (notably CYP2D6) is responsible for the metabolism of various opiates to active metabolites and variations in CYP450 activity lead to varying serum drug levels.
+Cytochrome P450, notably CYP2D6, but also CYP3A4, is responsible for the metabolism of various opiates to active metabolites and variations in CYP450 activity lead to varying serum drug levels.